langchain-ai/langsmith-self-hosted-reference-aws/WALKTHROUGH.md

 - Configure auth (`LANGSMITH_API_KEY` or equivalent)
 - Run a minimal trace-producing script (LangChain example or direct API).

-### 7.3 Trace Gate (Stop if fails)
+### 7.3 Verify Trace Ingestion

+Check that your trace was successfully ingested:
-- [ ] A trace appears in the LangSmith UI
+- [ ] The trace appears in the LangSmith UI
-- [ ] Trace includes at least one run/span
+- [ ] The trace includes at least one run/span with data
-- [ ] No ingestion errors in logs
+- [ ] No ingestion errors appear in the application logs

-If this fails, do not proceed to operational tasks.
-Fix ingestion first to ensure the system is functioning correctly.
+**If traces don't appear:** Don't proceed to operational tasks yet.
+Fix the ingestion pipeline first.
+Common issues include:
+- ClickHouse connectivity problems
+- Redis queue issues
+- Authentication/authorization errors
+- Network connectivity between services

+See [`TROUBLESHOOTING.md`](./TROUBLESHOOTING.md) for detailed troubleshooting steps.

 ---